etf-validator/etf-webapp-docker/README.md

 Docker image of the ETF web application.
 ETF is an open source testing framework for testing geo network services and data.
+The image is mainly used for testing purposes and therefore the container loads the latest development version.
 The image is based on the official jetty image.

-Please open a new issue for questions and issues regarding the installation of the docker image [here](https://github.com/interactive-instruments/etf-webapp-docker/issues).
+Please open a new issue for questions and issues regarding the installation of the docker image [here](https://github.com/etf-validator/etf-webapp-docker/issues).

-Please open a new issue for questions and issues regarding the ETF validator [here](https://github.com/interactive-instruments/etf-webapp/issues).
+Please open a new issue for questions and issues regarding the ETF validator [here](https://github.com/etf-validator/etf-webapp/issues).

 ## Prerequesites

 This docker image requires an [installed and configured the docker-engine](https://docs.docker.com/engine/installation/).
-This image has been tested on
+The image has been tested on Linux machines.
-Linux machines, on Windows machines you need at least a 64bit Windows 10 with Hyper-V support.
-Please see the [ETF wiki](https://github.com/interactive-instruments/etf-webapp/wiki) for alternative installation options.

 It is recommended to install [docker-compose](https://docs.docker.com/compose/install/) for securing the instance with an HTTP proxy server and for easier updating.